 How do I check if the company name I want is already taken?

-To check if a company name you wish to use is already taken, you should use our website name-checker.
-Our name-checker tool will help you establish if the company name you want is available for use, or if it is already taken and listed on the Companies House register.
+To check whether the name you want to use is already taken, you should use our online company name-checker.
+This will enable you to establish if the company name you want is available for use or if it is already taken and listed on the Companies House register.